riboflavin/test-framer-sync/alternatives/granola-alternatives.md

 * Languages: can it transcribe and summarize meetings in different languages?
 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
-* Pros:
+**Pros:**
-  * Minimal, user-friendly app with a regular notepad feel.
+- Minimal, user-friendly app with a regular notepad feel.
-  * Works on any platform without needing a meeting bot, offering more discreet usage.
+- Accurate transcription quality helps fill in missed details.

-* Cons:
+**Cons:**
-  * MacOS only with a Windows version on waitlist and no mobile app yet.
+- MacOS only with no mobile app yet.
-  * Primarily a standalone tool with few integrations, lacking multi-user features.
+- Lacks multi-user features and limited integrations.
 | Attribute          | Granola               |
 |--------------------|-----------------------|
 | Free Plan          | ✅ Limited             |